TimHoare/football/manager_departures/Analysing Club Statements For Managerial Departures in 2017-18.md

 # Analysing Club Statements For Managerial Departures in 2017-18

-The idea for this analysis is shamelessly stolen from an piece by [BBC Sport](https://www.bbc.co.uk/sport/football/46875479)
+The idea for this analysis is shamelessly stolen from a piece by [BBC Sport](https://www.bbc.co.uk/sport/football/46875479)

 ### Getting the data